-- Conclusion statement received Grade II - The ADA CKD Expert Work Group concurs with the National Kidney Foundation KDOQI Clinical Practice - The ADA CKD Expert work Group concurs with the National Kuney Poundation KDOQI Clinical Plactice Guidelines on Hypertension and Antihypertensive Agents in Chronic Kidney Disease and the Clinical Plactice Recommendations for Diabetes and Chronic Kidney Disease The National Kidney Foundation Kidney Disease Outcome Quality Initiative (NKF KDOQITM) evidence analysis process began in 1995 and it has evolved since that time.
+- Recommendation Strength Rationale - Conclusion statement received Grade II - The ADA CKD Expert Work Group concurs with the National Kidney Foundation KDOQI Clinical Practice Guidelines on Hypertension and Antihypertensive Agents in Chronic Kidney Disease and the Clinical Practice Recommendations for Diabetes and Chronic Kidney Disease - The National Kidney Foundation Kidney Disease Outcome Quality Initiative (NKF KDOQITM) evidence analysis process began in 1995 and it has evolved since that time.

 ADA recommendations were graded when based on more recent KDOQI guidelines since they were developed using methods of evidence analysis that are comparable to the ADA evidence analysis process.
 Many KDOQI guidelines were supported by expert opinion and therefore were graded as Consensus by the ADA CKD Expert Work Group.

-During the development of these guidelines.
-Kidney Disease: Improving Global Outcomes - During the development of these guidelines, Kidney Disease: Improving Global Outcomes (KDIGO[®]) international evidence-based guidelines were also under development and will be incorporated into futuré revision of these guidelines.
+During the development of these guidelines, Kidney Disease: Improving Global Outcomes (KDIGO®) international evidence-based guidelines were also under development and will be incorporated into future revision of these guidelines.